13 Little Known Swimming Spots In Georgia That Will Make Your Summer Awesome

 Believe it or not, there are tons of swimming holes in Georgia worth considering when the temperatures get warmer.
 Most visitors to our great state don’t even realize how many truly killer swimming holes or opportunities to refresh from those rising temperatures there are.
 Swimming at the base of a waterfall, you say?
 Where the heck do we sign up?!

 How many of these swimming holes in Georgia do you think you’ll check off your summer list this year?
-Or maybe we missed one of your favorite swimming spots in the state.
+Or maybe we missed one of your favorite places to go swimming in Georgia.
 Share with us in the comments section!

 Swimming Holes in Georgia